jaspector

 Monday–Friday during normal county business hours.
 Confirm current hours with the Zoning Administrator.

-Typical inspection sequence: Dawson County does not operate a county building inspection program for unincorporated areas.
+Typical sequence: Dawson County does not operate a county building inspection program for unincorporated areas.
 Zoning compliance inspection is limited to setback verification and use type conformance.
 No structural, foundation, framing, or mechanical inspections are conducted by the county.
 State-level trade inspections apply: Nebraska State Electrical Division for electrical work, and certified installers are required for septic systems.
 Commercial buildings are subject to Nebraska State Fire Marshal inspections.

-Do I need a building permit in unincorporated Dawson County, NE?
+01 Do I need a building permit in unincorporated Dawson County, NE?

 A zoning permit is required for any new primary structure (including single-family dwellings, manufactured homes, farm buildings used for non-agricultural commercial purposes), accessory structures exceeding a locally defined minimum size threshold, and any conditional use not permitted by right in the applicable zoning district.

-How much does a building permit cost in unincorporated Dawson County, NE?
+02 How much does a building permit cost in unincorporated Dawson County, NE?

+Building permit fees in unincorporated Dawson County, NE are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Contact Zoning Administrator at (308) 324-4256 for current fee amounts.
 Fees are lower than jurisdictions with full building code and inspection programs since only zoning permits are issued..

-How do I apply for a building permit in unincorporated Dawson County, NE?
+03 How do I apply for a building permit in unincorporated Dawson County, NE?

-1. Determine the project type: primary structure (new dwelling, farm building), accessory structure (detached garage, shed), or conditional use permit (requires board approval).
+To apply for a building permit in unincorporated Dawson County, NE, follow these steps: 1.
+Determine the project type: primary structure (new dwelling, farm building), accessory structure (detached garage, shed), or conditional use permit (requires board approval).
 2. Download or obtain the applicable permit application from the Dawson County Planning and Zoning webpage or in person at the New Roads Maintenance Building.
 3. Complete the application with legal property description, owner information, work description, and site plan showing structure location, setbacks, and dimensions.
 4. Submit the completed application with supporting documents to the Zoning Administrator in person or by mail.
 5. The Zoning Administrator reviews the application for compliance with the Zoning Resolution (setbacks, use type, district requirements).
 6. For conditional use permits, the Planning Commission holds a public hearing and makes a recommendation to the County Board of Commissioners; the Board issues final approval.
 7. Pay applicable fees at time of application submission.
 8. Permit is issued upon approval.
 Post permit at job site as required.

-How long does it take to get a building permit in unincorporated Dawson County, NE?
+04 How long does it take to get a building permit in unincorporated Dawson County, NE?

-What work is exempt from building permits in unincorporated Dawson County, NE?
+05 What work is exempt from building permits in unincorporated Dawson County, NE?

-How do I schedule a building inspection in unincorporated Dawson County, NE?
+06 How do I schedule a building inspection in unincorporated Dawson County, NE?

-Inspections can be scheduled via: (308) 324-4256, New Roads Maintenance Building, 2003 S. Taft St., Lexington, NE 68850.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Dawson County, NE via: (308) 324-4256, New Roads Maintenance Building, 2003 S. Taft St., Lexington, NE 68850.
 Contact the Zoning Administrator during business hours to schedule any required inspections..